Letting States Decide Health Coverage Could Make It Harder To Buy

 A last-minute attempt by conservative Republicans to dump standards for health benefits in plans sold to individuals would probably lower the average person's upfront insurance costs, such as premiums and deductibles, say analysts on both sides of the debate to repeal and replace the Affordable Care Act.

-But it will likely also induce insurers to offer much skimpier plans, potentially excluding the gravely ill, and putting consumers at greater financial risk if they need care.
+But it will very likely also induce insurers to offer much skimpier plans, potentially excluding the gravely ill, and putting consumers at greater financial risk if they need care.

-As part of the push by House GOP leaders to gain more support for their plan, they amended the bill Thursday to allow states to decide, starting next year, what if any benefits insurers must provide on the individual market, rather than requiring health plans to include the Affordable Care Act's essential health benefits, according to House Ways and Means Chairman Kevin Brady, R-Texas.
+As part of the push by House GOP leaders to gain more support for their plan, they amended the bill Thursday to allow states to decide, starting next year, which, if any, benefits insurers must provide on the individual market, rather than requiring health plans to include the Affordable Care Act's 10 "essential health benefits, according to House Ways and Means Chairman Kevin Brady, R-Texas.

 For example, a woman who had elected not to have maternity coverage could face financial ruin from an unintended pregnancy.
 A healthy young man who didn't buy drug coverage could be bankrupted if diagnosed with cancer requiring expensive prescription medicine.
-Someone needing emergency treatment at a non-network hospital might not be covered.
+Someone needing emergency treatment at a nonnetwork hospital might not be covered.

 What might be desirable for insurers would leave patients vulnerable.